sonata-api/sonata-api/README.md

 # Aeria

-An intuitive web framework tuned for security and efficiency
+An intuitive web framework tuned for security and efficiency.

 ```typescript
 router.GET('/get-pets', (context) => {